-Comes now Carlos Juenke, Chief United States Probation Officer for the Southern District of Florida, and moves the Court for an Order authorizing United States Probation Officers in the Southern District of Florida, appointed and actively serving in such capacity, pursuant to Title 18, United States Code, Sections 3654 and 3655, to possess and carry firearms subject to the conditions in the attached statement: Amendee Firearms Policy and Training Program for the United States Probation Officers in the Southern District of Florida, for, their own protection in the furtherance of their duties as officers of the Court.
+Comes now Roberto Febres, Chief united States Fretrial Services Officer for the Southern District of Florida, and moves the Court for an Order authorizing United States Pretrial Services Officers in the Southern District of Florida, appointed and actively serving in such capacity, pursuant to Title 18, United States Code, Section 3153(a)(1) and 3154, to possess and carry firearms subject to the conditions in the attached Firearms Policy and Training Program for the U.S. Pretrial Services Officers in the Southern District of Florida, for their own protection in the furtherance of their duties as officers of the Court.

+Roberto Febles, Chief

-Carlos Juenke, Chief United States Probation Officer Southern District of Florida
+U.S. Pretrial Services Officer Southern District of Florida